prince-ph0en1x/prince-ph0en1x.github.io/pages/1 - research/11_interests.md

 ### Favourite scientists of all time <a name="faves"></a>

-The 3 of my most favourite scientists: John von Neumann, John Archibald Wheeler, Ray Solomonoff, in Salvador Dali art style (using the Android app Moment Cam).
+The 3 of my most favourite scientists: John von Neumann, John Archibald Wheeler, and Ray Solomonoff, in Salvador Dali art style (using the Android app Moment Cam).

 [![Fav Scientists](/images/research/scientists.jpg)](/images/research/scientists.jpg)